Students Who Live On University Of The Pacific Campus Told To Move Amid Coronavirus Concerns

 “It’s just packing everything up.
 Like this was really sudden, so we are just trying to get everything as quickly as possible since we have to leave by Wednesday,” she said.

-In a notice to students, the university outlined its decision to close the campus, stating the university would not be able to provide the level of medical attention and service needed to students if a significant outbreak occurred on campus.
+In a notice to students, the university outlined its decision stating the university would not be able to provide the level of medical attention and service needed to students if a significant outbreak occurred on campus.

 Stacey Westlake is helping her daughter move back home.